The

 Student/Educators/Emerging Professionals Registration: $150

-Who’s Invited: Artists, creatives, lawyers, cultural workers, nonprofit leaders, board members, community organizers, and anyone helping shape a vibrant creative future.
+Who's Invited: Artists, creatives, lawyers, cultural workers, nonprofit leaders, board members, community organizers, and anyone who works in this sector and is interested in learning about the services offered by the CT VLA.

 REGISTRATION IS REQUIRED